sulu/sulu/UPGRADE.md

 The `DocumentManagerInterface` has been extended with a new method `copyLocale`.
 If you have overridden this service in your project, you have to implement that method as well.

-### Changed constructor of multiple services to integrate them with the SuluEventLogBundle
+### Changed constructor of multiple services to integrate them with the SuluActivityBundle

-To integrate the `SuluEventLogBundle` with the existing services, the constructor of the following services was adjusted.
+To integrate the `SuluActivityBundle` with the existing services, the constructor of the following services was adjusted.
 If you have extended one of these services in your project, you need to adjust your `parent::__construct` call to pass the correct parameters: